kingparra/hpfp/06_-_typeclasses/notes.rst

 Some languages bake equality into every object in the language.
-Since some datatypes don't have a sensible notion of equality, Haskell doesn't.
+Since some datatypes don't have a sensible notion of equality, Haskell doesn't do this.

 (Which languages do that?
-What are some examples of datatypes that don't have a notion of equality?)
+What are some examples of datatypes that don't have a sensible notion of equality?)

 ``Eq`` provides these methods::